• About

 Preparation

-• Chop onions, garlic, tomatoes, and ginger.
+• Roughly chop onions, garlic, tomatoes, and ginger.
+Blend to a paste using a blender.

 Cook Masala

 • Cool completely before storing it.
+Use this zero-oil masala paste for making any dish you like!

 Video